Data Security & Privacy Breaches: What Mortgage Brokers Need to Know!

 February 20, 2020

-Many entrepreneurs falsely believe that doing business with a major cloud service provider such as Amazon or Apple, or even a credit agency like Equifax, absolves them of any responsibility in the event of a breach.
+Many entrepreneurs falsely believe that doing business with a major cloud service provider (CSP), such as Amazon or Apple, or even a credit agency like Equifax, absolves them of any responsibility in the event of a breach.

 What are the consequences?

 Unfortunately, the repercussions from a cyber incident can be severe, leading to lasting financial, legal, and reputational harm.
 Without proper protections in place, you risk losing permanent access to mission-critical data.
 And as a custodian of personally identifiable information (PII), you could face penalties of up to $100,000 per violation under Canadian privacy laws if you fail to collect, retain, or dispose of personal information in your custody or report a privacy breach.